Achillea millefolium; Milfoil

-Legend has it that yarrow (Achillea millefolium) was named after Achilles, the Greek mythical hero who used it to stop the bleeding wounds of his soldiers.
-Popular in European folk medicine, yarrow contains flavonoids, plant-based chemicals that increase saliva and stomach acid, helping to improve digestion.
+Legend has it that yarrow ( Achillea millefolium ) was named after Achilles, the Greek mythical hero who used it to stop the bleeding in his soldiers' wounds.
+Popular in European folk medicine, yarrow contains flavonoids, plant-based chemicals that increase saliva and stomach acid to help improve digestion.
 Yarrow may also relax smooth muscle in the intestine and uterus, which can relieve stomach and menstrual cramps.

 Few scientific studies have looked at yarrow as an herbal medicine.
-Traditionally, it was used for three types of problems
+Traditionally, it was used in 3 ways:

 - Applied to the skin for wounds and minor bleeding